Because I am all about transparency.

-Occasionally, we like to go behind the scenes and get technical about ingredients.
+Occasionally, I like to go behind the scenes, and get technical about ingredients.

-To look at how some of your personal care products are formulated.
+So today, for the purpose of this article, lets go back to basics, and look at how some of these personal care products are formulated.

 Oil in water cosmetic formulation